PhoenixXGenesisLabs/better-on-bedrock-wiki/Main/Wiki/quests/quests.md

   <img src="/Main/assets/quests/first_page.png" alt="Example Image">
 </div>

 `Main` is the base set of quests.
 They consist of quest tiers.
-Each tier has its own set of quests, and the are progressive.
+Each tier has its own set of quests, and they are progressive.

 <div style="display: flex; align-items: center;">
   <img src="/Main/assets/quests/quest_tiers.png" alt="Example Image">